 \section{Introduction}

-The polymodal provability logic $\GLP$, due to~\citet{japaridze:1988}, has received considerable interest in the mathematical-logic community.
-For every $n \geq 0$, the language of $\GLP$ features modalities $\ndia{n}$ that can be arithmetically interpreted as \emph{$n$-consistency}, i.e., a modal formula $\ndia{n}\varphi$ expresses under this interpretation that $\varphi$ is consistent with the set of all true $\Pi_n$-sentences.
-This particular interpretation steered interest in $\GLP$ in mainstream proof theory: \citet{beklemishev:2004} showed how $\GLP$ can act as a framework in order to canonically recover an ordinal notation system for Peano arithmetic~($\PA$) and its fragments.
+The polymodal provability logic $\GLP$, due to~\cite{japaridze:1988}, has received considerable interest in the mathematical logic community.
+The language of $\GLP$ features modalities $\ndia{n}$, for every $n \geq 0$, that can be arithmetically interpreted as \emph{$n$-consistency}, i.e., the modal formula $\ndia{n}\varphi$ expresses under this interpretation that $\varphi$ is consistent with the set of all true $\Pi_n$-sentences.
+This particular interpretation steered interest in $\GLP$ in mainstream proof theory: in \cite{beklemishev:2004}, the second author of this paper showed how $\GLP$ can act as a framework in order to canonically recover an ordinal notation system for Peano arithmetic~($\PA$) and its fragments.
 Moreover, based on these notions, he obtained a rather abstract version of Gentzen's consistency proof for $\PA$ by transfinite induction up to $\varepsilon_0$ and he formulated a combinatorial statement independent from $\PA$~\citep{beklemishev:2006}.

 This proof-theoretic analysis is based on the notion of \emph{graded provability algebra}.
-Let $T$ be an extension of $\PA$ and $\ca{L}_T$ be an algebra whose elements are equivalence classes of the relation
+Let $T$ be an extension of $\PA$.
+Recall the concept of \emph{Lindenbaum algebra of $T$}: its elements are equivalence classes of the relation

-Furthermore, let $\{\varphi\}$ denote the equivalence class of $\varphi$ with respect to $\sim$.
-Equipping $\ca{L}_T$ with the standard Boolean connectives and the relation
+Let $[\varphi]$ denote the equivalence class of $\varphi$ with respect to $\sim$.
+The algebra $\ca{L}_T$ is equipped with the standard Boolean connectives and the relation

-turns $\ca{L}_T$ into a Boolean algebra, the \emph{Lindenbaum algebra of $T$}.
+This turns $\ca{L}_T$ into a Boolean algebra, \emph{the Lindenbaum algebra of $T$}.
 Thus, logical notions are brought into an algebraic setting.
-The maximal element $\verum$ and the minimal element $\falsum$ of this algebra are, respectively, the classes of all provable and all refutable sentences of $T$.
-Deductively closed extensions of $T$ correspond to \emph{filters} of $\ca{L}_T$ (see ref.~\citep{beklemishev:2005} for details).
+The maximal element $\verum$ and the minimal element $\falsum$ of this algebra are, respectively, the classes of all provable and all refutable sentences of $T$ and deductively closed extensions of $T$ correspond to \emph{filters} of $\ca{L}_T$ (see \citep{beklemishev:2005} for details).